 In other words, giving rice to your cat poses too many threats to its health compared to the one advantage of battling diarrhea.

 Should You Give Your Cat Or Kitten Rice?

-Now that you know the benefits and downsides to rice as feline food, it’s time to ask the fundamental question – can cats eat rice and should you give it to your own cat?
+Now that you know the benefits and downsides of rice as feline food, it’s time to ask the fundamental question: Can cats eat rice, and should you give it to your own cat?

 Yes, cats can eat rice.
-If a furball is feeling particularly curious or starving, it may even attempt to munch on raw rice.
-But uncooked grain crops must be off limits for cats of all breeds and ages!
-Cooked rice must be mixed in small amounts with a food your cat is already used to and only if it’s suffering from a severe case of diarrhea.
+If your furball is feeling particularly curious or is very hungry, they may even attempt to munch on raw rice.
+But uncooked grain crops, including uncooked rice, must be off-limits for cats of all breeds and ages!
+Cooked rice must be mixed in small amounts with food your cat is already used to and only if it’s suffering from a severe case of diarrhea.

-The lack of nutritional value and the dangers of bloating or malnourishment make rice a rather off-limits food for healthy felines.
+The lack of nutritional value and the dangers of bloating or malnourishment make rice a relatively off-limits food for healthy felines.

-If you want to boost your pet’s organism, opt for vitamins and supplements – not for fillers like this grain crop.
+If you want to boost your pet’s health, opt for vitamins and supplements – not for fillers like this grain crop.
 There are various other ways to cope with diarrhea apart from using cooked rice.
-They are safer, more appropriate for the feline dietary requirements and better suited for the feline organism.
+They are safer, more appropriate for the feline’s dietary requirements, and better suited for their digestive system.

 Lastly, if your cat is experiencing any digestive system disorders, don’t count on rice to fix the problem.
-Instead, call your vet and seek his/ her professional’s opinion on how to help your precious furball.
+Instead, call your vet and seek their professional’s opinion on how to help your precious furball.
 There’s a chance for your kitty to have an undiagnosed health issue.
-Feeding it with non-nutritional fillers produced for human consumption won’t help the cat’s health condition.
-Worst case scenario – they might even worsen it.
+Feeding it with non-nutritional fillers produced for human consumption won’t help the cat’s health.
+They might even worsen it.